MarioMingarro/SppTrend/README.md

 ### Phase 3: Estimation of Individual Trends of Responses

-The `spp_trend()` function calculates the individual temporal trend for each species and response variable, comparing it to the general trend observed in the data.
+The `spp_trend()` function calculates the individual temporal trend for each species and response variable, comparing it to the overall temporal trend observed in the data.
 It also handles longitude transformations and considers hemisphere-specific trends.

 ```{r}
 predictor <- "year"